 As promised, the US Department of Homeland Security has published more details on its ban of Kaspersky products (Federal Register).
 The Binding Operational Directive is less sweeping than it seemed at first.
 The ban doesn't apply to Kaspersky code that's "embedded in the products of other companies," nor does it cover Kaspersky's Threat Intelligence and Security Training services.
 Reviews of the action remain ambivalent.
 It's generally received strong support from within the US Government, and from some sections of US industry.
 Russia says it's a trade war, Kaspersky says he's caught in a crossfire, and some in the West suggest the ban sets a dangerous precedent (VAR Guy).

-This CyberWire look back at the Week that Was discusses events affecting Canada, Czech Republic, Russia, United Kingdom, United States.
+Today's issue includes events affecting Canada, Czech Republic, Russia, United Kingdom, United States.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.